An Instrumental Music Facilitator's Role

-3) Classical Guitar Grades (Exams optional and now available online):
+3) Electric Guitar Grades (Up to Grade 4.
+Exams optional and now available online):

-RGT - LCM (University of West London) Classical Grades:
+RGT - LCM (University of West London) Electric Guitar Grades:

-Books up to grade 8 (Beginner to Advanced).
+Books up to grade 4 (Beginner to Intermediate).
 Each book provides all that is required for each grade and exam.
-However I will send you either supplementary sheets or a free copy of my book 'The Guitar Way'.
 Grade books can be purchased from: http://lcmmusicshop.uwl.ac.uk/ or other sources such as Musicroom or Amazon.

 Development of Rhythm

 Most common Pop song chord patterns

 Popular finger-picking styles: Contemporary Acoustic, Folk, Blues, Alternating Bass, Classical.